jmettraux/ruote-rest/README.txt

     cd ruote-rest
     rake ruote:install

-to install the Ruote (OpenWFEru) workflow engine and its dependencies.
+to install the Ruote (OpenWFEru) workflow engine and its dependencies (in a vendor/ subdirectory).
+Alternatively, you could do

-( or get a prepackaged release of ruote + ruote-rest at http://rubyforge.org/frs/?group_id=2609 )
+    rake ruote:gem_install

+to get the dependencies as gems.

+== preparing it

 To prepare the development database